LiAuTraver/liautraver.github.io/content/post/git-tips/index.md

 ### Restore from local commit

-when lost chages due to improper use, first check the commit info:
+when lost changes due to improper use, first check the commit info:

 ```powershell
 git reflog # short for `reference log`, which is a reference to the commits that are referenced by the tips of branches and tags.